 What dog looks like a lamb?

-Copper toxicosis treatment may involve medication, diet modifications or restrictions, and regular blood tests to monitor the condition.
+Copper toxicosis treatment may include medication, diet modifications or restrictions, and regular blood tests to monitor the condition.

 Sign up for email now, and save $10 on your next purchase of $50 or more.
 This offer is valid for new subscribers only and will be sent to your email address shortly.Submit